 Dementia UK have a great suggested template for life story work, which you can download here.

 Some top tips for doing this work include:

-- Be clear, keep the resident involved throughout the process
+- Be clear and keep the resident involved throughout the process.

-- Don’t get distracted by your desire to collate information, sometimes the process allows for a much need chat, or even unloading of past memories, let this happen, time permitting
+- Don’t get distracted by your desire to collate information.
+Sometimes the process allows for a much needed chat, or even unloading of past memories – let this happen, time permitting.

-- Be sensitive, as reflecting on our past lives can be emotional or overwhelming
+- Be sensitive.
+Reflecting on our past lives can be emotional or overwhelming.

-- Aim to do this process over a course of a few days or weeks, taking breaks is important
+- Aim to do this process over a course of a few days or weeks as taking breaks is important.

 - Try to focus on one topic per session so it’s not overwhelming.